adoundakov/bubbleTrouble/README.md

 ## Background

-[Agario](www.agar.io) is a recent game that utilizes the concept of 'eat or be eaten', with players roaming around a game board in pursuit of food.
+BubbleTrouble is a reimagining of the popular eat-or-be-eaten game [agario](www.agar.io), with players roaming around a game board in pursuit of food.
 A player can absorb food or another player if that bubble is smaller in size.
+Alternatively, the player can be eaten by bubbles that are bigger in size.

 There are many variations of Agario out there, with different twists.
-This simulation eschews the multiplayer aspect of the game in favor of a more visually appealing single player game (like [Osmos](http://www.osmos-game.com/)).
+This simulation eschews the multiplayer aspect of the game in favor of a more robust  single player experience (like [Osmos](http://www.osmos-game.com/)).

 ## Functionality and MVP

 In BubbleTrouble, players will be able to:

-- [ ] Start, pause, and reset a randomly generated game board.
+- [ ] Start and pause/play a randomly generated game board.
 - [ ] Manipulate initial game state variables (bubble size, number of bubbles, etc.)
-- [ ] Choose from 3 preset difficulites (easy, medium, hard)
+- [ ] Choose from 3 preset difficulties (easy, medium, hard)
-- [ ] Adjust the game speed.
 - [ ] Learn about the implementation of the game though:
   * A production README on the GitHub repo
   * An about section on the actual game page

 ## Wireframes

 BubbleTrouble is designed to be a single page app, without any database.
-The single screen will have the game viewport, difficulty controls, nav links to relevant pages (GitHub, my LinkedIn), and an About page.
+The single screen will have the game viewport, difficulty controls, nav links to relevant pages (GitHub, my LinkedIn), and an About modal.

 The difficulty controls consist of 4 buttons: easy, medium, hard, and custom.
 Clicking on the custom button will reveal an additional set of controls: